StongKing/social-exposure/README.md

 python dynamic_integer.py
 ```

-This script implements the sequential mobility-reallocation framework in which social-exposure conditions are updated as the allocation changes.
+This script implements the sequential mobility-reallocation model, in which social-exposure conditions are updated as the allocation changes.

 ##### Static benchmark